SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic, The Tower and The Shittim Chest.md

 The orbs begin to shift to a red color, as it does that, I stand, now visible to the enemies.
 Their attention shifts to me, or more precisely, the orbs.

+Then, with a skill I personally found myself...

 <center><strong>[ 'PERCEPTION BOOST' ]</strong></center>

-...I feel time slow down around me, and I feel my senses heighten.
+...I feel time slow down, and my senses heighten.
 Using it to my advantage, I scan the group.

 *Three large groups... looks like some of them know what the orbs are...*